-- 3.1 The purpose of an investigation is for the University to gather the facts and evidence relating to any disciplinary allegations against the student to determine if there are sufficient grounds or evidence to proceed with the matter or whether it should be dismissed. - 3.2 The amount of investigation required will depend on the nature of the allegations, any possible counter-allegations made and will vary from case to case.
+- 3.1 The purpose of an investigation is for the University to gather the facts and evidence relating to any allegations of student non-academic misconduct against the student to determine if there are sufficient grounds or evidence to proceed with the matter or whether it should be dismissed. - 3.2 The scope of investigation required will depend on the nature of the allegations, any possible counter-allegations made and will vary from case to case.
 It may involve interviewing and taking statements from the student, the person making the allegations, witnesses, and/or reviewing relevant documents. - 3.3 The University will appoint an investigator and others to co-ordinate and assist in managing the case.
-The investigator will prepare a report which sets out the findings during the investigation and a recommendation as to whether there are sufficient grounds or evidence to proceed to a hearing. - 3.4 During an investigation, if a student admits to the allegations raised this will be recorded in the investigation report and a disciplinary hearing will not need to be held at all or in respect of the misconduct which is admitted.
-The student may still submit evidence in mitigation to be taken into account when determining the sanction to be imposed.
-See Section A.6.5 above.
+The investigator will prepare a report which sets out the findings during the investigation and a recommendation as to whether there are sufficient grounds or evidence to proceed to a hearing.